 Remuneration for Directors

-At the March 25, 2021 Board of Directors meeting, the following basic policy concerning the setting of Director remuneration was passed through a Board resolution.
+At the March 26, 2021 Board of Directors meeting, the following basic policy concerning the setting of Director remuneration was passed through a Board resolution.
+Subsequently, at the August 25, 2023 Board of Directors meeting, a resolution to revise it was passed to provide for as mentioned below.

 (1) Basic policy

-Remuneration for Directors are performance based so as to function as a healthy incentive for sustainable growth.
-In determining individual remuneration amounts, the basic policy will be to employ appropriate standards that take into account the individual duty responsibilities.
-Specifically, remuneration for the Director who serves simultaneously as both the Representative Director and an Executive Officer is composed of fixed remuneration as the basic remuneration with performance-based remuneration added.
-Remuneration for External Directors is composed only of basic remuneration that reflects their duties.
+The basic policy for the Remuneration System for Directors is that it should be based on the increase in the corporate value so as to function as a healthy incentive for the sustainable growth of the company as a global one and, at the same time, that it should be at the standard and of the structure that are appropriate for securing and supporting excellent human resources.
+In determining individual remuneration amounts, they should be at the appropriate standards that take into account the individual duty responsibilities.
+Specifically, remuneration for the Directors who serve as the Representative Director or Executive Officers is composed of the basic remuneration as fixed remuneration, the bonus as short-term performance-linked remuneration as well as share-based compensation as medium- and long-term performance-linked remuneration.
+Remuneration for other Directors is composed only of basic remuneration that reflects their duties.

 (2) Policy concerning the setting of individual amounts for basic remuneration, etc.

 Basic remuneration is a fixed monthly remuneration.
 It reflects factors including attributes, position, and job responsibilities.
 It is set with comprehensive consideration to factors including the standards of other companies, the standards of salaries to employees, and the business climate.
-The amount is set by the Board of Directors in consideration of advice offered by the Independent Advisory Committee, of which Independent External Directors are a major component.
+The amount is set by the Board of Directors in accordance with the bylaw concerning remuneration for Directors, in consideration of advice offered by the Independent Advisory Committee, of which Independent External Directors are a major component.

-Performance-based remuneration is a cash remuneration that reflects performance indexes for raising incentive to increase performance each fiscal year.
-It is paid during a set period annually as a bonus.
-The amount is determined by the Board of Directors, considering advice from the Independent Advisory Committee and taking into account the level of individual contribution and the success ratio for the consolidated operating profit target amount for each fiscal year according to a calculation result based on the calculation formula pursuant to factors including the coefficient passed through a resolution of the Board of Directors.
+The bonus is a cash remuneration which reflects performance indexes for raising the Directors' consciousness of increasing each fiscal year's performance.
+It is paid during a set period annually.
+The amount is determined by the Board of Directors, considering advice from the Independent Advisory Committee and taking into account the level of individual contribution and the success ratio for the consolidated operating profit target amount for each fiscal year according to a calculation result based on the calculation formula prescribed by the bylaw concerning remuneration for Directors.

-(5) The ratio of basic to performance-based remuneration
+(5) The percentages of basic remuneration, performance-linked remuneration and non-monetary remuneration

 Internal Control Frameworks